AutoFixture/AutoFixture.github.io/readme.md

 # AutoFixture Documentation

 This is the official AutoFixture documentation repository.
-You can find the deployed versoin of the documentation at [AutoFixture.github.io](https://autofixture.github.io).
+You can find the deployed version of the documentation at [AutoFixture.github.io](https://autofixture.github.io).

 ## Contributing